 Written by attorney Tom Youngjohn, over 4 years ago.

 Some Lawful Permanent Residents don't try to become US citizens.
 Perhaps they don't want to.
 Perhaps they do want to, but they don't think their English is good enough or they don't think... more

-Written by attorney Javier G Pineda, almost 3 years ago.
+Written by attorney Javier G Pineda, about 3 years ago.

 You filed your application, have been fingerprinted and now your interview has been scheduled.
 Now what do you do?Make sure you have prepared yourself for the history and government... more

-Written by attorney Ryan Reppucci, almost 4 years ago.
+Written by attorney Ryan Reppucci, about 4 years ago.

 In becoming a naturalized United States Citizen an applying party must meet specific criteria.
 On e such requirement is the filing of a Citizenship Application (Form N-400) with Immigration.... more

-Written by attorney Renee M. Dagher, 9 months ago.
+Written by attorney Renee M. Dagher, about 1 year ago.

 Once you obtain the coveted "greencard", you should begin to think about whether you want to apply for U.S. citizenship through naturalization.
 This application can take planning and fore... more

-Written by attorney Norma Lorenzo, over 4 years ago.
+Written by attorney Norma Lorenzo, almost 5 years ago.

 You personal documents Submit a copy of your Greencard

 A copy of your Passport (all pages) try to show the trips that you have taken abroad during the time that you were a resident